bitcoinski/nizerd/README.md

 # nizerd
- random stuff, canvas and p5js on svelte for SPA NFTs
+ random stuff - canvas and p5js (soon) on svelte for SPA NFTs

  # To test locally:
  npm run dev